-HU hopes to return to on-campus operations for the 2021 - 2022 academic year; however, that decision will be made closer to that time and based on recommendations from health experts and the Commonwealth of Pennsylvania.
-Upon return, HU will operate with the safety & security procedures outlined in this report in addition to incorporating responsive practices created due to the pandemic.
+HU has returned to a modified on-campus operations for the 2021 - 2022 academic year based on recommendations from health experts and the Commonwealth of Pennsylvania.
+HU's commitment is to operate with the safety and security procedures outlined in this report in addition to incorporating responsive practices created due to the pandemic.